Length: < 0.75 miles

 Managing organizations: Coastal Rivers

-Trail Abstract: Both eagles and osprey call the island home today, and visitors should give the eagles in particular a wide berth, especially during nesting season.
+Both eagles and osprey have nested on the island in recent years.
+Please steer clear of their nests, especially between April and July.
 Coastal Rivers has granted permission to the Maine Island Trail Association to list the island for day use.